An active-set algorithm for norm constrained quadratic problems: The Trust-Region Subproblem

+By examining \eqref{eqn:characteristic_polynomial_prequel} (2nd leftmost) and \eqref{eqn:characteristic_polynomial}, we conclude that the eigenvalues of $M$ include all the roots of $s$ with matched algebraic multiplicity.
+The secular equation $s$ has $2n$ roots whenever the eigenvalues of $P$ are distinct and $w_i^T q \neq 0$ for all $i = 1, \dots, n$.
+Otherwise, i.e. for every $i$ with $\lambda_i$ non-simple or $w_i^T q = 0$, $M \in \mathbb{R}^{2n \times 2n}$ has extra \newcontentB{non-simple} eigenvalues at these $-\lambda_i$, which constitute the only differences between the spectrum of $M$ and the roots of~$s$.

-Note that if such an $x$ exists then $-\lambda_i$ is on the spectrum of $M$ since $\left(-\lambda_i, \right)$ is an eigenvalue/vector pair for $M$.
-On the other hand if $-\lambda_i$ is an eigenvalue of $M$ then, according to \eqref{eqn:reduced_eigenproblem}, any associated (non-zero) eigenvector $ $ is such that $z_1 = 0$ and $\frac{qq^T}{r^2}z_2 = 0$ thus $q^T z_2 = 0$, and, by assumption, $z_2 \in \mathcal{N}(P - \lambda_i I)$.
-Thus \eqref{eqn:extra_eigenvalues} is satisfied by $z_2$. \end{proof} A direct consequence of the above proposition is the following: \begin{corollary} Every non-simple eigenvalue of $-P$ is also in the spectrum of $M$. \end{corollary} \begin{proof} Suppose that $\lambda_i$ is a non-simple eigenvalue of $P$.
-Then $\text{rank}(\mathcal{N}(P + \lambda_i)) \geq 2$.
-Thus one can always construct a nonzero $x \in \mathcal{N}(P + \lambda_i)$ that is perpendicular to a given $q$.
-The claim then follows from Proposition \ref{prop:spectrum}. \end{proof} We are now ready to prove the main result of this section.
-Note, again, that, due to Lemma \ref{lem:aux} and Proposition \ref{prop:spectrum}, if $M$ has a real eigenvalue $\mu$ then it cannot have a complex eigenvalue with real part $\mu$ and vice versa.
+\end{proof} } \newcontentB{ The following result follows directly from the above Proposition and will be useful for the rest of this section. \begin{corollary} No simple eigenvalue of $M$ is in the spectrum of $-P$. \end{corollary} }

+We are now ready to prove the main result of this section\newcontent{, Theorem 2.
+The proof will occupy the rest of this subsection.} Note, again, that, due to Lemma \ref{lem:aux} and Proposition \ref{prop:spectrum_new}, if $M$ has a real eigenvalue $\mu$ then it cannot also have \newcontent{an unreal} eigenvalue with real part $\mu$ and vice versa.
 Thus, the concept of ``the second-rightmost eigenvalue of $M$'' is well defined as long as we assume (or are prepared to check) that this eigenvalue is real.